cihanb/sample-climate-risk-with-location-intelligence/README.md

-# Sample : Analyzing climate-risk with Moody's Climate on Demand
+# Analyzing climate risk with Moody's Climate on Demand
 Climate and climate change is increasingly an important element to capture for anyone looking to get a full understanding risk.
 Moody's Climate on Demand (https://climate.moodys.com/climate-on-demand) provides fiancial loss metrics, as well as impact scores for climate and climate change related risks.
 Climate on Demand data help anyone incorperate risk from nature-made perils including floods, wildfires, wind-storms, earhquakes as well as heat-stress, water-stress and sea-level rise, and help translate physical climate risk into financial impact for a given location and portfolio.

 ![cod-screenshot](cod-screenshot.png)